cm-zamudio/unitree-go1-dust-collector/README.md

-Undergraduate Research project for Fall 2025.
-Using a Unitree GO1 robot, I attatched a vacumm to GO1 to clean dirty spots on the floor.
-To detect where a location needs to be cleaned, an Intel Realsense D435i camera with YOLO object detction was attatched to GO1.
-Below are the steps required to replicate the project.
-I used ROS2 humble and Ubuntu 22.04.
+Undergraduate Research project - Fall 2025, University of Illinois Chicago

+The project uses a **Unitree GO1 quadruped robot** equipped with a **vacuum attachment** to autonomously clean dirty spots on the floor.
+To detect areas requiring cleaning, an **Intel RealSense D435i camera** combined with **YOLO-based object detection** is mounted on the GO1.

+The system is built using **ROS 2 Humble** and **Ubuntu 22.04**.

+The sections below describe the steps required to replicate the project.

 ## Dependencies / Acknowledgements